Integrated Anesthesia Associates is a new name but still the same program!

 An average nurse anesthetist salary in Connecticut

-Connecticut CRNA salaries tend to be slightly above the national average around $180k.
+Connecticut CRNA salaries are above the national average with an annual mean wage of $198,750.

 All information given on this site about the Integrated Anesthesia Associates was taken directly from their website.